Role of the Board Risk and Audit Committee

 - Half-year consolidated financial statements; and

-- Half-year report to be filed with the ASX.
+Each of the above to be filed with the ASX.

 The Committee shall ensure all relevant matters raised in representation letters signed by management (in relation to the preparation of the financial statements and reports) are addressed.